-- The child is eligible for care.

-- The costs claimed are not reimbursed.

-- The costs enable a family member to pursue an eligible activity.

-- The costs are for an allowable type of child care.

-- The costs are reasonable.
+- The child is eligible for care (12 or younger). - The costs claimed are not reimbursed. - The costs enable a family member to work, actively seek work, or further their education. - The costs are for an allowable type of child care. - The costs are reasonable.